 The Corporation is provided with regular and timely information on the overall financial performance of the Group together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
-The Corporation met six times in 2021-22.
+The Corporation met seven times (which included two special meetings) in in 2022-23, along with a Board Day in November 2022.

 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-These committees are Audit; Remuneration; Standards (known as Curriculum Performance for 2022-23); Search and Governance; Finance and Resources, Strategy (known as Curriculum Planning for 2022-23) and HE Academic Board.
+These committees are Audit; Remuneration; Curriculum Performance; Search and Governance; Finance and Resources, Curriculum Planning for 2022-23 and HE Academic Board.